-With Spring break right around the corner, some people will need to place their pets in the kennel before they hit the road.
+With many vacations right around the corner, some people will need to place their pets in the kennel before they hit the road.
 Before doing so, Dr. Speiser has some important steps that you should consider before boarding your pet.

 - Get your pet is up-to-date on their vaccines that are required by the boarding facility that you intend to use.
 Be sure to take care of this a couple of weeks before (not days before) you board them to ensure that they’re adequately protected.